octfx/mediawiki-extension-WebP/README.md

 Requires a usable version of `imagick` and `libwebp` installed.

 This extension works best when thumbnail generation through [`thumb.php`](https://www.mediawiki.org/wiki/Manual:Thumb.php) is enabled.
+Normal use without `thumb.php` works as well, but will break MMV.

 ## How does this work?
 The basic idea of this extension is to transparently change out all existing images of a wiki to webp versions without requiring a re-upload.